JOB DESCRIPTIONS AND SEASONAL CO-OP JOBS

 For documenting your co-op hours and obtaining a refund, please read this.
 A refund will not be made without a request in writing.

 The number in parentheses indicates the number of volunteers needed.
 You must commit to doing the job over the entire pool season.
-Email pgpoolcoopjobs(at)gmail(dot)com to sign up for a job.
+Email info(at)pgpoolmembers(dot)org with Co-op Request in the subject line to sign up for a job.

 Fridge and Microwaves (4): Member families can share the weekly job of completely cleaning out the fridges.
 Wiping down the microwaves should be done once or twice a week, as should checking the coffee machine is also clean.

-Grill Ombudsperson (3): While we contract the cleaning of the grills out, it would be great to have a small group of people to monitor the grease traps, check that the tools are vaguely clean and pass on dire cleaning needs to a Board Member.
+Grill Ombudsperson (3): While we contract the cleaning of the grills out, it would be great to have a small group of people to monitor the grease traps, carry out small repairs, check that the tools are vaguely clean and pass on dire cleaning needs to a Board Member.